DIYongSeok/study/english/circumstances.md

 - You will see it behind the door.
 - The item is in front of the window.
 - It is above the fireplace.

-> university
-- I am a seventh-year university student.
-- I'm in my seventh year of university.
-- I have attended university for 15 semesters so far.
-- I am currently an undergraduate, but I am considering whether to pursue a master's and doctorate in graduate school.
-- I have just graduated from university

 > back hurt
 - I hurt my back while moving the refrigerator.